Introduction

 Project Organization

-Mélodium projects are organized through a root folder, containing a Compo.toml
+Mélodium projects are organized through a root folder, containing a Compo.toml file, and .mel files.

 my_project/